doghousedev/sveltekit-grid-demo/README.md

 npm run dev -- --open
 ```

-if you change the themes during development
+if you change the themes during development, or if you add new smui components

 ```bash
 npm run build:theme